SharanyaSudhakar/3D-Graphics-Shaders/README.md

 ### Proj2.
 Raster Images
 An image file is converted into Bayer's Mosaic and then recreated.
 Project from Fundamentals of Computer Graphics, Chapter 3: Raster Images.

+### Codex-Projects
+The projects from http://graphicscodex.com/ is implemented here.
+The recomended tools C++ and G3D with OpenGL is used. <br>
+__Future Directions:__ The projects will be imploemented using _Unity_ as well.